 Decongestants would help to reduce the swelling inside the nose, the knock-on effect would be to make breathing that much easier.
 However, the problem may not be the result of a cold bug the problem may be the result of an allergy.
 If this is the case an antihistamine would be necessary to relieve symptoms and reduce further attacks.
 If your problem was an infection of the respiratory tract this would probably need to be treated with antibiotics.

 When air enters the lungs it passes through tubes called bronchioles.
 In bronchitis and asthma these tube walls become much narrower making breathing difficult, it can happen as a result of muscle contraction or mucus congestion.
-In this instance, drugs are known as Bronchodilators are used to widen the tubes These drugs are used to relieve and prevent asthma attacks.
+In this instance, drugs are known as Bronchodilators are used to widen the tubes (bronchi).
+These drugs are used to relieve and prevent asthma attacks.

 Corticosteroids are a common part of treatment where the problem is thought to be inflammation and can be given by mouth or as an inhalant to treat asthma and relieve inflammation in the inner layers of the airways.
 However, these type of medicines does not bring relief once an asthma attack is in progress.
 These kinds of medicines reduce inflammation.
 This is done by blocking the action of chemicals called prostaglandins that are responsible for activating the inflammatory response.

-Although most annoying to both you and the people around you a cough is actually a defense mechanism.
-So If it’s a cough that you have then there are a number of medicines that can be used to relieve it.
+Although most annoying to both you and the people around you coughing is actually a defense mechanism.
+So If it’s a cough that you have then several medicines can be used to relieve it.
 Some work on the phlegm making it easier for the body to eliminate it.
 While others work on suppressing the cough reflex.

 From Black pepper to herbal tea an annoying cough can also be relieved by the use of home remedies. but remember a persistent cough that beats everything you throw at it could be the result of something a little more serious, and you should take it along to your doctor (with yourself of course).